Skip to main content

 IMAGE: WIKIMEDIA COMMONS/@KOK LENG YEO

-One of the most interesting and striking features of the building’s façade are the sculptures depicting the Allegory of Justice.
-Fitting snugly within the tympanum (the semi-circular or triangular decorative wall surface over an entrance), it is the work of Italian sculptor Cavaliere Rudolfo Nolli, who also supplied the columns and granolithic stone cladding of the Former City Hall.
+One of the most remarkable features of the building’s façade is the set of sculptures that represent the Allegory of Justice.
+Nestled within the tympanum (the semi-circular or triangular decorative wall surface over an entrance), this masterpiece was created by Italian sculptor Cavaliere Rudolfo Nolli, who also contributed the columns and granolithic stone cladding for the Former City Hall.

 🕖 Opening hours